b-crawl/bcrawl/README.md

   - v1.18.1: The Singing Sword gives invisibility and a Song of Slaying instead of damaging visible creatures.
   - v1.20: Maxwell's Etheric Cage is reworked: it gives 1 mana/turn and doesn't affect contamination, but increases spell costs by 2.
   - v1.20: The moon troll leather armour gives rCorr.
+  - v1.21: The Amulet of Vitality has a larger (+15 -> +25) health bonus.
+  - v1.21: The Wrath of Trog has +3 base damage.
+  - v1.21: Unrand artefact weapons and armor are somewhat more common.

 #### Normal Monsters
   - The monster spell 'Twisted Resurrection' has been removed.
 Deep Elf Death mages now get the spell 'Haunt'.